 Privilege

 Designing and building this project has been enabled by multiple layers of privilege, and part of the process has been learning about and acknowledging those privileges.
-That process has shaped the business plan, which is aimed at leveraging existing privilege in order to diminish its power.
+That process has shaped the business plan, which leverages existing privilege in order to diminish its power.

 A lot of that privilege gets summed up into money.
 And some money is needed to start this project; from the initiators and/or from donors.